polyipseity/information/special/academia/HKUST/COMP 1029J/object.md

 ## method

-A method consists of {{a return type, name, parameters, parameter names, and statements}}:
+A method consists of {{a return type, name, parameters, parameter names, and a statement block}}:

 ```Java
 ReturnType name(ParameterTypes parameterNames) {